Sophie's pre-Rio heartbreak

-Sophie Pascoe dedicates New Zealand's 200th Paralympic medal to friend and training partner Hayley Edmond
+Sophie Pascoe dedicates NZ's 200th Paralympic medal to late friend, training partner

 New Zealand's biggest Paralympic star Sophie Pascoe is swimming for her friend at the Rio Games after the death of her training partner, Hayley Edmond, just nine days ago.